Vietnam.vn - Nền tảng quảng bá Việt Nam

 Clearing "bottlenecks" to increase value

-- Besides expanding the market, which key export products will be able to make a breakthrough to offset the impacts of the US's reciprocal tariffs?
+- Besides market expansion, which key export products will be able to make a breakthrough to offset the impacts of US reciprocal tariffs?

 In the export structure, the export value of forestry is over 17 billion USD, rice is nearly 6 billion USD, coffee strives to reach 6 billion USD.
-Last year, the total export value of aquatic products reached 14.07 billion USD, this year it is expected to reach 10.5 billion USD.
+Last year, the total seafood turnover reached 14.07 billion USD, this year it is expected to reach 10.5 billion USD.

 Coffee this year decreased by 28% in volume but increased by 26% in value, aiming to reach 6 billion USD.
 Rubber and cashew nuts both grew.
-The export value of rice and durian may have decreased, but the "bottlenecks" are being removed so that these two industries can grow again.
-In general, key industries have maintained high growth rates.
+Rice and durian export values may decrease, but "bottlenecks" are being removed to help these two industries grow again.
+In general, key industries maintained high growth rates.

 The agricultural sector needs to expand to other markets to reduce dependence on a single market.
 (Photo: PV/Vietnam+)